Brachyplatystoma rousseauxii

-Brachyplatystoma rousseauxii, the gilded catfish or dourada (Note: ("golden" in Portuguese, a common name for fish)), is a species of catfish of the family Pimelodidae that is native to the Amazon and Orinoco River basins and major rivers of French Guiana.
+Brachyplatystoma rousseauxii, the gilded catfish or dorado catfish or dourada (Note: ("golden" in Portuguese, a common name for fish)), is a species of catfish of the family Pimelodidae that is native to the Amazon and Orinoco River basins and major rivers of French Guiana.

 Etymology

-Named in honor of Louis Rousseau (1811-1874), assistant naturalist, Muséum d'histoire naturelle in Paris.
+Named in honor of Louis Rousseau (1811–1874), assistant naturalist, Muséum d'histoire naturelle in Paris.

 Description

 It grows to a length of 192 cm.
-Body is characterized by platinum head and gold body.
+Its body is characterized by a platinum head and gold body.
 Adults have short barbels.
 Caudal-fin in adults deeply-forked with narrow lobes.

 Distribution

-It is a much widespread species that is found in fluvial systems in the Guianas and northeastern Brazil and Amazon and Orinoco river drainage.
+It is a widespread species that is found in fluvial systems in the Guianas and northeastern Brazil and Amazon and Orinoco river drainage.

 Ecology

-It is a demersal fish commonly inhabits deeper, flowing channels.
-It is primarily piscivorous, with the adults taking a wide variety of fish: recorded prey include other catfish (Auchenipterus nuchalis, Cetopsis coecutiens, Hypoptopoma sp., Pinirampus pirinampu, Pimelodus sp., Platysilurus barbatus), characiformes (Curimata sp., Hydrolycus scomberoides, Mylossoma duriventris, Potamorhina spp., Prochilodus nigricans, Psectrogaster spp., Schizodon fasciatus, Tetragonopterus sp., Triportheus spp.) and anchovies.
-42.8% of dourada surveyed had consumed plant matter, and 1.8% ate insects.
+It is a demersal (Bottom feeder) that commonly inhabits deeper, flowing channels.
+It is primarily piscivorous, (eats fish) with the adults taking a wide variety of fish: recorded prey include other catfish (Auchenipterus nuchalis, Cetopsis coecutiens, Hypoptopoma sp., Pinirampus pirinampu, Pimelodus sp., Platysilurus barbatus), characiformes (Curimata sp., Hydrolycus scomberoides, Mylossoma duriventris, Potamorhina spp., Prochilodus nigricans, Psectrogaster spp., Schizodon fasciatus, Tetragonopterus sp., Triportheus spp.) and anchovies (Lycengraulis spp.).
+Rarer food items were plant matter (42.8% of total food items) and insects (1.8% of total), but the majority of dorado stomachs held no food at all time points in the study by García Vasquez et al. (2009).
 Larvae drifting downriver consume invertebrates, such as planktonic crustaceans and aquatic insects.

 Developing larvae are carried downriver by the flow, all the way to estuarine habitats.
 Juveniles and sub adults are migratory, traveling upriver back to its spawning grounds.
-It is considered to have the longest freshwater migration of any known fish species, with some fish travelling 5500 km from the mouth of the Amazon to its spawning grounds.
-Females mature at larger sizes than males, both at around 80 cm; in the Caqueta, they matured between their 3rd and 4th year, which is later than the fish in the Peruvian Amazon which mature around 2.5 years old.
-Longevity is estimated at 11-13 years old; a 143 cm female was measured to be 12.9 years old.
+It is considered to have the longest freshwater migration of any known fish species, with some fish travelling 5500 km from the mouth of the Amazon to their spawning grounds.
+Females mature at larger sizes than males, both at around 80 cm; in the Caqueta, they matured between their third and fourth year, which is later than the fish in the Peruvian Amazon which mature around 2.5 years old.
+Longevity is estimated at 11–13 years; a 143 cm female was found to be 12.9 years old.